 Holders of the Oxford Higher Degrees (described above) are invited to contact the Events Office at email@example.com to apply for a ticket.
 All other eligible guests will be contacted individually by the Events Office.

-Garden Party: Electronic invitations to the Garden Party will be sent to all current members of Congregation by the University Events Office on Monday 23 April 2018.
-If you have not received your invitation or became a member of Congregation after this date, please email firstname.lastname@example.org.
+Electronic invitations to the garden party will be sent to all current members of Congregation by the University Events Office by the middle of May each year.
+If you do not receive your invitation by then, or become a member of Congregation after this date, please email firstname.lastname@example.org.

 Can I bring a guest?